uhppoted/uhppoted-nodejs/README.md

 ### API

-Each API call takes a `context` _object_ as the first argument, comprising:
+Each API call takes a `context` _object_ as the first argument, followed by the function specific parameters and returns a `Promise` that resolves to a response.

+A `context` object comprises:
 ```
    {
       config: { ... },